DETAILED ACTION

 Before the effective filing date of the invention it would have been obvious to one having ordinary skill to make a circle around the package for determining the desired case size of the completed device.

-Regarding claim 6, Yu in view of Wang discloses the semiconductor package of claim 4, wherein the package substrate (Fig. 4, 101; ¶70 Yu) comprises a plurality of second regions, including a second region underlying the plurality of SoC dies (Fig. 12, 100; ¶71,77 Wang) located in a central portion of the interposer and at least one second region underlying the plurality of memory dies.
+Regarding claim 6, Yu in view of Wang discloses the semiconductor package of claim 4, wherein the package substrate (Fig. 4, 101; ¶70 Yu) comprises a plurality of second regions, including a second region underlying the plurality of SoC dies (Fig. 12, 100; ¶71,77 Wang) located in the central portion of the interposer and at least one second region underlying the plurality of memory dies.
 (Fig. 12, 200; ¶71,77 Wang)

 Yu’s substrate is the same length as the interposer.
 Therefore it comprises the claimed second regions.